Trump Fires Acting Attorney General for Defying Him on Refugees

 Trump’s order sparked widespread protests across the country and the world, particularly at U.S. airports, where refugees with legal visas have been arrested and detained, and at airports overseas, where refugees with legal visas have been prevented from boarding planes.

 Senate Minority Leader Chuck Schumer on Monday attempted to delay a vote on former Exxon Mobile CEO Rex Tillerson’s nomination as secretary of state until Trump rescinds the controversial order.
-Schumer’s protest failed when Sen. Tom Cotton, R-Arkansas, objected and the Senate moved Tillerson’s nomination forward on a procedural vote.
+Schumer’s protest failed when Sen. Tom Cotton, R-Arkansas, objected, and the Senate moved Tillerson’s nomination forward on a procedural vote.

 Dozens of legal challenges have been filed against the order in the days since Trump announced it, with federal courts across the country ruling in favor of plaintiffs requesting a stay.